wp-plugins/opes-wp-ads-manager/readme.txt

 Major features in Opes WP Ads Manager include:

+* <strong style="font-size: 18px;">Since version 1.1.0 only one widget can be add and only one ad can be shown</strong>
 * An ad as a custom post type
 * An every ad can link to specific web page
 * A widget generator
-* Management of order of ads in a widget
 * A custom post featured thumbnail used as an ad
 * Three sizes of ad are available

+PRO Version (available soon) features:
-* Stats (PRO Version - available soon)
+* Stats
+* Not limited widgets and ads can be add
+* Management of order of ads in a widget

 == Installation ==